jonaolden/mcpbi/README.md

-# Tabular MCP Server
+# Tabular MCP Server *AKA MCPBI*
 This is a Model Context Protocol (MCP) server for locally running Tabular Models, i.e. PowerBI models running on PowerBI Desktop.

-This server allows any MCP-enabled LLM Client to communicate with your tabular models and help you debug, analyse and compose DAX queries.
+This server allows MCP-enabled LLM clients to communicate with your tabular models and help you debug, analyse and compose DAX queries.

 *Example: Copilot querying Tabular Model via MCP*